scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 Jupyter Widget conceptual architecture.
 :::

-Widgets are designed to be pluggable components, similar to kernels.
+Widgets are intended to be pluggable components, similar to kernels.
 However, only the protocol for communication between kernel and front-end widget code, known as the [Jupyter Widgets Message Protocol](https://github.com/jupyter-widgets/ipywidgets/blob/main/packages/schema/messages.md), is standardized.
 Critical components, such as the distribution format for front-end modules and methods for discovering, loading, and executing these modules, remain unspecified.
-As a result, JCPs have adopted diverse third-party module formats, installation procedures, and execution models.
+As a result, JCPs have adopted diverse third-party module formats, installation procedures, and execution models to support widgets.
 These inconsistencies place the onus on widget authors to ensure cross-platform compatibility.